ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.9.rst

 Collection loader changes
 =========================

-The way to import a PowerShell of C# module util from a collection has changed in the Ansible 2.9 release.
+The way to import a PowerShell or C# module util from a collection has changed in the Ansible 2.9 release.
 In Ansible 2.8 a util was imported with the following syntax:

 .. code-block:: powershell